This is how Sheffield tech firm SEO Works says it is investing in the future after £250,000 move to new headquarters

-Sheffield tech firm SEO Works launches academy for 10 digital marketing apprentices
+Sheffield tech firm The SEO Works launches academy for 10 digital marketing apprentices

 A booming Sheffield tech firm has launched an academy to train the next generation of digital marketers.